Richardchen714/richardchen714.github.io/index.md

-# Richard Hongzhuo Chen（ Chinese name: 陈鸿卓）
+# Richard Hongzhuo Chen (Chinese name: 陈鸿卓) Personal Homepage
-- Undergraduate Student
+Undergraduate Student

-- School of Computer Science and Engineering
+School of Computer Science and Engineering

-- Southeast University, Nanjing, China
+Southeast University, Nanjing, China

-- Email: richardhzchen@gmail.com
--        richardhzchen@seu.edu.cn
+Email: richardhzchen@gmail.com/ richardhzchen@seu.edu.cn
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for